Skip to content

 Profiling of GPU runs

 GPU profiling is enabled by means of NVIDIA Nsight Systems.
-To see NVTX markers in the timeline, uncomment "USE_NVTX = 1" in the Makefile before the compilation.
+To see NVTX markers in the timeline, set NVTX = 1 in the Makefile before compilation.

-Please find an example here on how to enable Nsight systems profilings in a job script:
+Here is an example of how to enable Nsight Systems profiling in a job script:

 # For MPI profiling add "mpi" to the trace list: